msadat3/SSL_for_NLI/README.md

 ### Hypothesis Generation

 #### Step 1:
-Create a base directory containing the train, test, dev splits of your low resource NLI dataset in tsv format.
-In addition, ensure this directory contains a txt file containing the unlabeled premises in a line-by-line format.
+Create a base directory containing the train, test, dev splits of your low resource NLI dataset in TSV format.
+In addition, ensure this directory contains a TXT file containing the unlabeled premises in a line-by-line format.

 #### Step 2:
 Use the script named "Divide_class_wise_data.py" to split the data into sub-directories based on the classes.